 Go with concrete pavers if you’re on a tight budget.

-Concrete offers more than durability, it’s also one of the least expensive paver types and has a light color which will absorb less heat.
+Concrete offers more than durability, it’s also one of the least expensive paver types and has a light color that will absorb less heat.
 Although concrete can crack at freezing temperatures, that won’t really be an issue for patios in South Florida.
 If you find its gray color uninspiring, you can transform its look with special tints.
 Keep in mind, however, that tinted concrete pavers may have to be refinished every few years to maintain their appearance.

-Patio Pavers in South Florida
+Get Patio Pavers in South Florida

 Selecting the right paver for your South Florida patio will depend on multiple factors, but the most thing is that it’ll work for your lifestyle for many years to come.
 Create an outdoor oasis with new patio pavers from Platinum Sand Construction.
 We offer paver design and installation services in Boca Raton, Boynton Beach, Delray Beach, Palm Beach, West Palm Beach, and more.
-Schedule a pavers quote today!
+Schedule a free pavers quote today!